sandialabs/seacas/README.md

-There are a few externally developed third-party libraries (TPL) that are required (or optional) to build SEACAS: HDF5, NetCDF, CGNS, MatIO, Kokkos, and (if MPI set) PnetCDF libraries.
+There are a few externally developed third-party libraries (TPL) that are required (or optional) to build SEACAS: HDF5, NetCDF, CGNS, MatIO, Kokkos, (if MPI set) PnetCDF, AWS SDK for C++ and Cereal libraries.
 You can build the libraries using the `install-tpl.sh` script, or you can install them manually as detailed in [TPL-Manual-Install.md](TPL-Manual-Install.md).

 *  The script requires bash and curl, which you may need to install.